cisagov/Malcolm/docs/opensearch-instances.md

 ## <a name="OpenSearchAuth"></a>Authentication and authorization for remote data store clusters

 In addition to setting the environment variables in [`opensearch.env`](malcolm-config.md#MalcolmConfigEnvVars) as described above, users must provide Malcolm with credentials for it to communicate with remote OpenSearch and Elasticsearch instances.
-These credentials are stored in the Malcolm installation directory as `.opensearch.primary.curlrc` and `.opensearch.secondary.curlrc` for the primary and secondary data store connections, respectively, and are bind-mounted into the Docker containers that need to communicate with OpenSearch/Elasticsearch.
+These credentials are stored in the Malcolm installation directory as `.opensearch.primary.curlrc` and `.opensearch.secondary.curlrc` for the primary and secondary data store connections, respectively, and are bind-mounted into the containers that need to communicate with OpenSearch/Elasticsearch.
 These [cURL-formatted](https://everything.curl.dev/cmdline/configfile) config files can be generated for you by the [`auth_setup`](authsetup.md#AuthSetup) script as illustrated:

 ```
 $ ./scripts/auth_setup